-Target awards under the Corporation's LTIP during the last fiscal year were made in the form of performance units and entitle each executive officer to receive a pro rata share of his award based upon the Corporation's actual average return on equity (threshold of 9%; target of 15%; maximum of 21%) for the three fiscal years ending June 30, 2005.
-Awards are payable in August 2005.
-At the discretion of the Compensation and Management Development Committee, awards will be paid either as a credit to the executive officer's account under the Corporation's Executive Deferral Plan ("EDP") or in restricted stock unless the executive officer elects, prior to May 31, 2004, to defer the amount earned under the LTIP pursuant to the EDP.
-Executive officers who are retired at the time of payment will receive cash in lieu of restricted shares under the LTIP unless the retiree has made a previous deferral election pursuant to the EDP.
+(a) Target awards under the Corporation's 2004-05-06 LTIP during the last fiscal year were made in the form of performance units and entitle each executive officer to receive a pro rata share of his award determined by comparing the Corporation's results to the performance of the Corporation's peer group (nineteen companies) for the following weighted performance measures: (i) revenue growth (20% weight); (ii) earnings per share growth (40% weight); and (iii) return on capital (40% weight) for the three fiscal years ending June 30, 2006.
+The threshold, target and maximum payouts result from the performance at the 35th, 55th and 75th percentile, respectively, relative to the peer group.
+Awards are payable in August 2006.
+At the discretion of the Compensation and Management Development Committee, awards will be paid either as a credit to the executive officer's account under the Corporation's Executive Deferral Plan ("EDP") or in restricted stock unless the executive officer elects, prior to May 31, 2005, to defer the amount earned under the LTIP pursuant to the EDP.
+Executive officers who are retired at the time of payment will receive cash in lieu of restricted shares under the LTIP.